pallets/flask/docs/installation.rst

     # Arch
     $ sudo pacman -S python-virtualenv

-If you are on Mac OS X or Windows, download `get-pip.py`_, then:
+If you are on Mac OS X or Windows, download `get-pip.py`_.

+Then, on Mac OS X:

 .. code-block:: sh